AdamLisicki/aws-mi-cats-and-dogs/README.md

 Do the same with dogs.

-When all of images are labeled click Train model
+When all of images are labeled click Train model.

 ![image](https://user-images.githubusercontent.com/96197101/216248023-b5f6fd45-510f-4c46-9e01-6d92dc5614d3.png)